 The City of Alamo Heights has historically had significantly less capital debt than many municipalities its size.
 In fact, prior to the authorization of \$7,500,000 in Certificates of Obligation in August 2007, the City of Alamo Heights had not issued public debt since the construction of the swimming pool near Olmos Basin Park in the late 1940's.
 This is largely due to the fact that the City had not previously adopted a comprehensive capital improvement plan.
 The City's infrastructure responsibilities include the maintenance of public streets and parks areas, as well as, the maintenance and operation of a water distribution system and a sanitary sewer system.
-The City has done a fair job maintaining its streets and park areas, but the City's water and wastewater infrastructure have aged and will need on-going maintenance or replacement for providing high quality services to its customers.
+The City has done a much better job in the last 15 years maintaining its streets and park areas, but the City's water and wastewater infrastructure have aged and will need on-going maintenance or replacement for providing high quality services to its customers.
 The City utilized the 2007 Certificates of Obligation to undertake a number of public infrastructure projects across the city.
-The purchase of a new fire and rescue apparatus and a 600,000 gallon elevated water tank was completed in 2012 as required by the Texas Commission on Environmental Quality (TCEQ) along with improvements to the City's sanitary sewer system and street and sidewalk improvements.
+The purchase of a new fire and rescue apparatus and a 600,000-gallon elevated water tank was completed in 2012 as required by the Texas Commission on Environmental Quality (TCEQ) along with improvements to the City's sanitary sewer system and street and sidewalk improvements.

 Impact of Capital Improvements on Operating Budget - The improvement and replacement of water and sewer infrastructure reduces the cost of maintenance for these mains in the short-term.
 However, as the majority of the City's utility mains continue to exceed their operational lifespan it becomes increasingly important to maintain a proper replacement program to mitigate the costs of deferred maintenance.
-Moreover, the Public Works Department has adopted a "pay-as-you-go"
+The Public Works Department has adopted a "pay-as-you-go" funding methodology when it is financially viable.
+Future street or utility infrastructure improvements needing substantial funding with the life of 20+ years may be best suited for the issuance of debt to coincide with the life of improvements.